devshola/Degen-Game/README.md

     }
 }
 ```
-- To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
+- To compile the code, click the "Solidity Compiler" tab in the left-hand sidebar.
 Make sure the "Compiler" option is set to "0.8.24" (or another compatible version), and then click on the "Compile DegenGame.sol" button.

-- Change the Environment from the "Remix VM" to Injected Provider - Metamask to be able to deploy to Avalanche chain.
+- Change the Environment from the "Remix VM" to Injected Provider - Metamask to deploy to Avalanche chain.
 On your metamask, make sure the selected network is Avalanche Fuji.

 - Once you have sorted your environment, you can deploy the contract by clicking the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the "DegenGame" contract from the dropdown menu, and then click on the "Deploy" button.
+Select the "DegenGame" contract from the dropdown menu, then click the "Deploy" button.

 - Once the contract is deployed, you can interact with it the contract.